Congratulations on Your Retirement!

 Congratulations on your retirement!
 You now meet the eligibility requirements to begin receiving a monthly benefit from the IAFF MERP Medical Expense Reimbursement Plan (IAFF MERP).

 In most cases, your retirement should be reported to the Trust Office by your Employer.
-Once notified that we have received your final contribution, the Trust Office will mail your IAFF MERP Benefit Election Letter to your home address.
+Once notified that we have received your final contribution, the Trust Office will mail your IAFF MERP Benefit Election Form to your home address.

 Please Note: